flucoma/flucoma-core/RollingChangeLog.md

 # beta-01: some fixes and more
-date: XXX
+date: 26 August 2019

 ## New Features:
 - (Pd) all helpfiles now completed (except a few stereo examples of fluid.buf* objects - placeholders are empty [pd] patchers)
+- (max) clickable overview

 ## Bug Fixes:
-- (max) clickable overview
 - (max) hpss help of maskingmode 1 and 2 sorted
 - (max) bufpitch help is resizing
 - strange communication between instances of bufnmf~ now zapped